Stop Fighting With IDEs.

 - Q: Wait, isn't Notepad.exe the Windows Notepad?
 Why name a Mac app ".exe"?

 - A: You caught me!
 Yes, it's intentionally ironic - naming a native macOS app with a ".exe" extension is the kind of rebellious humor that makes developers smile (or groan).
-It's a playful nod to the simplicity of Windows Notepad while being the exact opposite: a powerful, native Swift and Python code editor built exclusively for Mac.
+It's a playful nod to the simplicity of Windows Notepad while being the exact opposite: a code editor for Swift, Python, and JavaScript built exclusively for Mac.
 Think of it as the ultimate plot twist in the code editor story.
 Plus, it makes for great conversation starters at tech meetups!

 - Q: When will you support language X?